-The Local Government Act 2002 requires Council to promote effective and efficient waste management within Tasman District.
-The LGA also gives the Council the legal authority to be involved in the provision of solid waste services.
+The Local Government Act (LGA) 2002 requires Council to promote effective and ef cient waste management within Tasman District.
+The LGA 2002 also gives the Council the legal authority to be involved in the provision of solid waste services.

-The Waste Minimisation Act 2008 has transferred some of the provisions of the LGA1974 and 2002 relating to waste management and has increased the requirement for consideration of waste minimisation in Council's planning.
-The Act aims to protect the environment from harm by encouraging the efficient use of materials and a reduction in waste - with consequential environmental, social, cultural and economic benefits.
+The Waste Minimisation Act 2008 has picked up some of the provisions of the LGA 1974 and 2002 relating to waste management and has increased the requirement for consideration of waste minimisation in Council's planning.
+The Act aims to protect the environment from harm by encouraging the ef cient use of materials and a reduction in waste - with consequential environmental, social, cultural and economic benefits.